airbird0421/behavioral_cloning/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to get a simple framework to work first, and then try more advanced models and optimize it.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to only use a flatten layer, which is simply to make sure the whole process works, including data reading from files, train-test splitting, model saving, and running the saved model in autonomous mode.
+In this step, I just used the sample data.

+Then I added those basic, but necessary data preprocessing and augmenting techniques, including a lambda layer to normalizing the data, a cropping layer to remove the top and bottom parts of the images, and the augmentation by flipping the images.
+I also enabled generator because I knew later I would have much more data to process which would otherwise require a lot of memory.

+Now I have a basic framework, or pipeline, with which, I can formally start my training work.
+I first generated my own training data, including two laps of center driving, and one lap of counter clock wise driving.
+I used LeNet architecture because it's a well known image recognition related architecture which should at least work as a start point.

+With these, I found the car can autonomously drive on the first part of track one, though it always kept to the left side of the road.
+I think it's because I don't have recovering driving data.
+I then enabled the left and right camera data, and tried to tune the correction angle.
+After some efforts, I was able to find a value, with which, on the first part of track one, the car could driver elegently.

+Then I tried a more advanced network, the Nvidia model, just to see if it can bring any obvious difference.
+The result was that it didn't give me apparent improvement, but it didn't make things worse, either.
+So I decided to keep with that model.

+Since the car didn't work well on those sharp turns, I just captured more data on those two sharp turns.
+The added data greatly improved the performance on those difficult turns, but it also had some side effect on the other part of the track.

+I thought maybe I had too much data on the turns now, also since I saw the power of more data, I just captured more data on the first part of the track so that the samples were not severely biased to one part.
+With these data, the car for the first time was able to drive through the whole track, though not perfectly, but it didn't drive off the road.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+At the beginning, I didn't pay much attention to overfitting.
+But in the last fine tuning stage, I tried to see whether overfitting was a problem.
+But luckily, it was not since the MSE of both training sets and validation sets were close.
+Though, I did try to add dropout layers but didn't see obvious difference.
+So I just removed them.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+After capturing more data on the spots that the car didn't drive perfectly, in the end of the process, the car is able to drive autonomously around the track while keeps inside the lanes.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+I just used the Nvidia model (model.py lines 18-24).
+It is a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 ![alt text][image1]